Fresh vs. Frozen Donor Eggs: 5 Important Factors to Compare Apr 24, 2024 | by Lucy Solie-Vilker, Program Director

 The Donor Nexus Egg Bank provides you with a cohort of frozen eggs from your chosen egg donor, which will be shipped to your designated fertility clinic.
 Our cohorts vary depending on the number of eggs available from the specific donor.
 If the egg donor has more frozen eggs available and you are interested, more eggs may be shipped for an additional cost.

-Fresh vs. Frozen Donor Eggs: Side-by-Side Comparisons
+Fresh vs. Frozen Donor Eggs: Comparing the Most Important Factors

 1. Success Rates